Floer trajectories and stabilizing divisors: Floer cohomology

-\begin{proof} By Theorems \ref{compthm}, \ref{main} each stratum of $\ol{\M}^{< E}(\ul{L},\ul{D})$ of index one or two has expected dimension and has compact closure and only finitely many combinatorial types occur.
-The first statement in the Proposition follows from the fact that any compact $0$-manifold is a finite set of points.
-For the second statement in Proposition, by Theorem \ref{main}, for every type $\Gamma$ of index two with only one vertex, each connected component of $\ol{\M}_\Gamma(\ul{L},\ul{D})$ is a compact connected one-manifold with (possibly empty) boundary and so either homeomorphic to a closed interval or a circle.
-The space $\ol{\M}_2(\ul{L},\ul{D})$ is obtained from their union by gluing together the closed intervals along the boundary points, and so has the structure of a one-dimensional cell-complex.
-The third statement is obvious. \end{proof}
+\begin{proof} By Theorems \ref{compthm}, \ref{main} each stratum of $\ol{\M}^{< E}(\ul{L},\ul{D})$ of expected dimension at most one has expected dimension and has compact closure and only finitely many combinatorial types occur.
+Part (a) follows from the fact that any compact $0$-manifold is a finite set of points.

+For parts (b) and (c) note that by Theorem \ref{main}, for every type $\Gamma$ of index two with only one vertex, each connected component of $\ol{\M}_\Gamma(\ul{L},\ul{D})$ is a compact connected one-manifold with (possibly empty) boundary corresponding to the boundary types in Remark \ref{true} and so either homeomorphic to a closed interval or a circle.
+The space $\ol{\M}_{1}(\ul{L},\ul{D})$ is obtained from their union by gluing together the closed intervals along the boundary points, and so has the structure of a one-dimensional cell-complex. \end{proof}